Capital Campaign for Construction Project

 The group of seven organizations leading the project needs to raise $30 M before construction of the centre can begin.
 The 5-storey building will provide many facilities to serve the region’s cultural sector.

 Following the planning of its Capital Campaign in 2016 with the support and expertise of KCI Ketchum Canada, Place des Arts has recruited a strong group of community leaders to form the campaign’s cabinet.
-This impressive team is leading the “Share our sense of PLACE” campaign, which is now in its silent phase and gaining momentum.
+This impressive team is leading the “Share our sense of PLACE” campaign.

 “We are very grateful to each and every member of this impressive group of personalities that have taken on the challenge with us” stated Stéphane Gauthier, Chair of the Board of Place des Arts.
 “Our Major Campaign goal is ambitious but with such a skilled and determined cabinet, we are confident we will succeed.”